maidsafe/safe_network/README.md

 This will output a transfer as a hex string, which should be sent to the recipient.
 This transfer is encrypted to the recipient so only the recipient can read and redeem it.
-To receive a transfer, simply paste it after the wallet receive command:
+To receive a transfer, simply paste it after the wallet receives command:

 ```
 cargo run --bin safe --features local-discovery -- wallet receive [transfer]